Modi’s 2-day Karnataka visit starts today; Unmanned aerial vehicles banned

 Meanwhile, in Tumakuru district, authorities have implemented heightened security measures ahead of Prime Minister's visit.
 During his stay in Tumakuru, drones will not be allowed and anybody violating the direction will face stringent action, said a notification issued by Deputy Commissioner of the district Dr Rakesh Kumar.

-According to the Department of Information and Public Relations (DPIR), Narendra Modi will land in Bengaluru on today and leave for Tumakuru in helicopter to visit the Siddaganga Mutt.
+According to the Department of Information and Public Relations (DPIR), Narendra Modi will land in Bengaluru on today and leave for Tumakuru in a helicopter to visit the Siddaganga Mutt.

 Can Modi-Shah work their magic in the 2020 polls